 - Kosher salt and freshly ground black pepper

 - Preheat the oven to 450°F. Rinse the chicken, then dry it very well with paper towels, inside and out.
-The less it steams, the drier the heat, the better.
+A dry chicken means less steam means crisper skin and juicer meat!

-- Salt and pepper the cavity, then truss the bird.
-(This helps the chicken cook evenly!)
+- Salt and pepper the cavity, then truss the chicken. (trussing helps the chicken to cook evenly)

-- Now, salt the chicken—pour about one tablespoon of salt over the bird and use your hands to make sure it evenly coats the whole thing.
-(You should still see the crusted salt on the chicken after it roasts.)
-Season to taste with pepper.
+- Now, salt the chicken—Pour about a tablespoon of salt over the bird and use your hands to make sure it makes a nice uniform coating so the skin is crisp and salty.
+(You should be able to make out the salt on the crispy skin after roasting.)
+Add pepper to taste.